muratcangencturk/prompter/README.md

 ### Language
 - Prompter currently supports **English** (`EN`) and **Turkish** (`TR`).
 - Use the language switcher in the top‑right corner to choose your interface language.
 The setting persists in your browser.
+### Adding a new language
+- Create a new file `prompts/<lang>.js` containing the prompt definitions.
+- Update `sw.js` to cache the new file for offline use.
+- The application will load it automatically when that language is selected.

 ## Categories
 Prompter offers a variety of prompt themes.
 Select a category by clicking its icon in the **Select Your Prompt Inspiration** area.